ZengwxLink/ZengwxLink.github.io/_pages/about.md

 # 📖 Educations
 - *2020.09 - 2025.06*, Ph.D. in Management Science and Engineering, Xidian University, Xi'an, China
-- *2017.09 - 2020.06*, B.E. in Management Science and Engineering, Shandong University of Technology, Zibo, China
+- *2017.09 - 2020.06*, M.S. in Management Science and Engineering, Shandong University of Technology, Zibo, China